lee-yunseok/jekyll-personal-website/README.md

 ## Use Formspree contact form

 Replace your email address to `YOUR_EMAIL_ADDRESS` in the `/_pages/contact.md`.
 So people can send you an inquiry mail via [Formspree](https://formspree.io/).

-## Content and templates

-To give you a sound foundation to start your personal website, your repository includes a handful of "includes" -- dynamic `.html` files that are re-used throughout your website.
-They're all stored in the `/_includes/` directory.

-There are the usual suspects, like `header.html` and `footer.html`.
-But there are few more worth pointing out:

-- `interests.html`: A heading and dynamic list of "My Interests," which is populated with the [topics](#topics) you list in your `_config.yml`.
-- `masthead.html`: A collection of your avatar, name, bio, and other metadata that's displayed prominently on all your webpages to help identify what the website is about.
-- `post-card.html`: A compact, summarized presentation of a blog post, re-used to display a listing of your latest blog posts.
-- `projects.html`: A heading and dynamic list of "My Projects," which is populated with a listing of your newest GitHub repositories.
-- `repo-card.html`: A compact, summarized presentation of a repository, re-used to display a listing of your GitHub repositories.
-- `thoughts.html`: A heading and dynamic list of "My Thoughts," which is populated with a listing of your latest blog posts.
-- `topic-card.html`: A compact, summarized presentation of a topic (defined in your `_config.yml`), re-used to display a listing of your interests.

-### Layouts

-Your repository comes with three layouts:

-- **default**: Not used by any of the built-in pages or posts, but useful for any new pages you create.
-- **home**: Used by your `index.html` homepage to display listings of your projects, interests, and (optionally) your blog posts.
-- **post**: Used by default by the posts in your `/_posts/` directory.

-Jekyll's convention for defining layouts is very flexible.
-You can [learn more about customizing your layouts in the Jekyll "Layouts" docs.](https://jekyllrb.com/docs/layouts/)

 ## Styles